Table of Contents

 The legal status of cannabis has been in contention since the early 20th century.
 Today, while marijuana legalization has spread to every corner of the United States, there are still 15 states where this specific preparation of CBD oil remains illegal.
 Marijuana-derived CBD oil is only available for legal purchase in states where either marijuana itself is legal or medical marijuana is legal.
 Marijuana-derived CBD oil is illegal under federal law.

 Hemp-derived CBD oil comes from hemp plants, which are defined as having a THC level not above 0.3 percent.
 Hemp plants look and smell identical to marijuana plants.
-Only a chemical analysis can tell whether a plant is hemp or marijuana based on THC and CBD levels.5
+Only a chemical analysis can tell whether a plant is hemp or marijuana based on THC and CBD levels.
+The same rule would apply to finished products as well, like CBD gummies for example.5

 Using CBD from the "whole plant" sounds good.
 It seems healthier to consume whole hemp plants, not just bits and pieces.
 Most all CBD brands use a whole plant formulation when making their hemp-derived CBD oil.
 This means they grind up whole hemp plants — flowers, stalk, stems, and leaves — and pelletize them.
 Then, they use these pellets to make their first-pass extraction.